aoktox/aws-pfsense-ami/README.md

 - allow Webinterface and OpenSSH traffic on WAN interface from ANY source
 - disable HTTP_REFERERCHECK on Webinterface

+## pfSense iso image

+For the build, `pfSense-CE-2.4.4-RELEASE-p3-amd64.iso` is required.
+The official pfSense website does not provide a way to download it anymore.
+However, the working mirror is at [https://soft.uclv.edu.cu/pfSense/](https://soft.uclv.edu.cu/pfSense/) where the image can be found.

+To verify that the mirror provides a valid image, you can download its `sha256sum` from pfSense offical repo [https://files.pfsense.org/hashes/](https://files.pfsense.org/hashes/) and compare with that generated for the image from the mirror.

 ## How to use
 - Clone this repo